 HDMI (High Definition Multimedia Interface)

 A digital connection that combines video and audio into a single interface.
 HDMI supports video in 480i, 480p, 720p and 1080i.
-The HDTV and Spectrum receiver connected by HDMI cables must synchronize before displaying video.
-The HDTV must support HDCP, otherwise the screen will be blank, without audio.|
+The HDTV and receiver connected by HDMI cables must synchronize before displaying video.
+Please note that your HDTV must support HDCP or the screen won't display any video or audio.

-An analog interface that uses a 3-wire connection for 3 components of the video (Red, Green and Blue).
+An analog interface that uses a 3-wire connection for 3 components of the video (red, green, and blue).
 It's also called YPbPr.
-Component supports displaying video in 480i, 480p, 720p and 1080i.
-An audio connection can be completed by using the Composite audio connections or SPDIF connections (see below).
+Component supports video in 480i, 480p, 720p and 1080i.
+An audio connection can be completed by using the Composite audio connections or S/PDIF connections (see below).

-An analog interface that uses a 3-wire connection: 1 video (Yellow) and 2 audio (White, Red) with RCA connectors and jacks.
+An analog interface that uses a 3-wire connection: 1 video (yellow) and 2 audio (white and red) with RCA connectors and jacks.
 Composite only supports video in 480i.

 A digital interface that sends out a digital signal only.
 DVI-D supports video in 480i, 480p, 720p and 1080i.
-An audio connection can be completed by using the Composite or SPDIF connections.
-The HDTV and Spectrum receiver connected by DVI must synchronize before displaying video.
-The HDTV must support HDCP, otherwise the screen will be blank, without audio.|
+An audio connection can be completed by using the Composite or S/PDIF connections.
+The HDTV and receiver connected by DVI must synchronize before displaying video.
+The HDTV must support HDCP or the screen won't display video or audio.

 A digital audio connection using either a coaxial connection with RCA connectors or an optical connection using multi-mode fiber.
-SPDIF supports stereo and surround sound audio.
+S/PDIF supports stereo and surround sound audio.